wedadmurar/SpliceLoc-ML/README.md

 ## Contact

-For questions about the model or results, please open a GitHub issue or contact the author through Palestine Polytechnic University.
+For questions about the model or results, please open a GitHub issue or contact the author through wedadmurar@ppu.edu.